If you just graduated from high school, think of changing your career, or always wanted to become an electrician, you need to ensure it’s worth it.

-According to the Bureau of Labor Statistics, the employment rate will rise by 20% by 2022, while it’s only 11% for other occupations.
+According to the Bureau of Labor Statistics, the employment rate will rise by 7% from 2021 to 2031.

-We can put it in another way, do you want to change your career in five years?
+We also can put it in another way: do you want to change your career in five years?

 Some people like having different careers during their professional life, and that’s ok.